 Electrophysiology research how-to videos

-We are constantly adding to our website new how-to videos for Blackrock Microsystems products and solutions—and for guidance in electrophysiology research topics in general.
+We are constantly adding new how-to videos for Blackrock Microsystems products and solutions to our website.
+We also have videos for general guidance in electrophysiology research topics in general.
 Please check back from time to time for new videos or notify a customer support engineer if there is a specific demonstration video you would like to see.

 Central Software Suite is used to communicate with Blackrock’s Cerebus, NeuroPort, and CerePlex Direct Neural Recording Systems.
 This video covers the procedure for connecting the Neural Signal Processor via Ethernet, connecting the CerePlex Direct via USB, checking Firmware and Software versions, and launching the software.